 large (12-inch) sauté pan [deep skillet]

 1. Fry bacon in pan over medium heat.
 Meanwhile, slice onion into thin slivers.
 Remove core from cabbage with knife, then cut cabbage into thin strips or bite-size pieces.
 Place cabbage in colander and rinse well to remove any grit hidden between leaves.
 Drain well.

 4. Season with pepper to taste, and let cook, stirring occasionally, until cabbage is slightly wilted and tender–about 6 minutes.
+Top with crumbled bacon.

 NOTES & TIPS

 • If cabbage browns before it’s cooked through, bring the heat down a little.

 • If cabbage begins to stick to pan, stir in another tablespoon of oil.